 Doubtlessly, you can see the complications of such treatment if cryptocurrencies ever became a common currency for facilitating commerce.

-2. The total cryptocurrency market cap is $1.77 trillion, or equivalent to the 8th largest economy globally
+2. The total cryptocurrency market cap is $1,060 billion ($1.06 trillion), or equivalent to the 22rd largest economy globally

 Given the major swings of cryptocurrencies and their dramatic rise in recent years, this statistic might become inaccurate in a day’s time.
-As of March 2021, the total global market capitalization of all cryptocurrencies totals $1.77 trillion, making it enough to be the world’s 8th largest economy by gross domestic product (Source: CoinMarketCap)2.
+As of September 2023, the total global market capitalization of all cryptocurrencies totals $1,060 billion, making it enough to be the world’s 22nd largest economy by gross domestic product (Source: CoinMarketCap)2.

-3. Bitcoin’s total market capitalization is over $1 trillion
+3. Bitcoin’s total market capitalization is $523 billion

 When looking at the size of the overall cryptocurrency market alone, you’d have to recognize the asset’s rise to prominence.
 Marked by continuous headline activity, cryptocurrencies trade in high volumes each and every day as their market capitalizations continue to rise.

-Most recently, as of March 2021, the 24 hour average trading volume of all cryptocurrencies globally is $109 billion.
+Most recently, as of September 2023, the 24 hour average trading volume of all cryptocurrencies globally came to $30.89 billion.
+Earlier, in November 2021, the 24 hour average trading volume of all cryptocurrencies globally was $130 billion.
 (Source: CoinMarketCap)2.

 5. 2020 saw 2,329 ICOs launch